Jason-M-Kane/Reconfigurable-SVM-Architecture/README.md

 For bluetooth communicaions, a bluetooth to serial microcontroller (and possibly voltage level circuit) is required.

 Note: Stratix V Devices require an active Altera/Intel Quartus License
+The models used for the testing preformed in the paper are provided in Model_Data.7z